Fejbien/web-server/README.md

 | Flask server   | 100         | 35.22 | 5.68    | 200     | 0      |

 Tested on a MacBook Pro 2020 M2, 16GB

+Additionally, the server was tested with 2000 uploads.
+The fastest performance was achieved at 10 concurrent connections, maintaining a throughput above 90 req/s.
+And commenting out cout logging of "client connected" after each request, the performance further improved to 100.92 req/s at 10 concurrent connections.